 3 Then out of the smoke came locusts on the earth, and power was given to them, as the scorpions of the earth have power.
 4 They were told that they should not hurt the grass of the earth, nor any green thing, nor any tree, but only those people who do not have the seal of God on their foreheads.
 5 They were given power, not to kill them, but to torment them for five months.
 Their torment was like the torment of a scorpion when it strikes a person.
 6 In those days people will seek death, and will not find it.
 They will want to die, and death will escape them.

 7 The shapes of the locusts were like horses prepared for war.
 On their heads were something like golden crowns, and their faces were like people’s faces.
 8 They had hair like women’s hair, and their teeth were like those of lions.
 9 They had breastplates, like breastplates of iron.
-The sound of their wings was like the sound of chariots, or of many horses rushing to war.
-10 They have tails like those of scorpions, and stings.
-In their tails they have power to harm men for five months.
-11 They have over them as king the angel of the abyss.
+The sound of their wings was like the sound of chariots or of many horses rushing to war.
+10 They have tails like those of scorpions, with stingers.
+In their tails they have the power to harm people for five months.
+11 They have over them as king, the angel of the abyss.
 His name in Hebrew is “Abaddon”, but in Greek, he has the name “Apollyon”.

 12 The first woe is past.
 There are still two woes coming after this.

 13 The sixth angel sounded.
 I heard a voice from the horns of the golden altar which is before God, 14 saying to the sixth angel who had the trumpet, “Free the four angels who are bound at the great river Euphrates!”

 15 The four angels were freed who had been prepared for that hour and day and month and year, so that they might kill one third of mankind.
 16 The number of the armies of the horsemen was 200 million.
 I heard the number of them.